jacwright/array-view/README.md

 terminate so no errors will occur.
 A null will be treated as LESS THAN a non- null value.
 Functions may even be used.
 If anything more complex than this is required, just use a sort function.

+Note that although the sort API allows you to sort on multiple fields, there is only one actual sort on a view, so subsequent calls to `sort` will override the previous sorts, and `removeSort()` takes no arguments, only removing the current sort.

 ### Pagination